Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Threats to Validity

 \textbf{Conclusion Validity} concerns whether the observed differences between \method and the baselines are statistically significant.
 To reduce the influence of randomness, we repeated each experiment 30 times and applied the Mann-Whitney U test, following the guidelines in the literature~\cite{st}.

 \textbf{External Validity} concerns the extent to which our results generalize beyond the evaluated setting.
 We address this threat from three aspects: dataset generalizability, method generalizability, and the availability of uncertainty labels.
-First, we evaluate \method on a recent benchmarking UAV dataset collected by~\citet{superialist}, which provides a strong and representative testbed with 1,498 flights totaling approximately 54 flight hours.
+First, we evaluate \method on a recent UAV benchmarking dataset collected by~Khatiri et al.~\cite{superialist}, which provides a strong and representative testbed comprising 1,498 flights totaling approximately 54 flight hours.
+Although our experiments use this dataset, the proposed idea is not tied to it. \method can be applied to other UAV safety monitoring datasets as long as safety labels and behavioral uncertainty labels are available.
 Second, we examine the generalizability of \ulnr by applying it to all baseline methods.
-The results show consistent improvements of 5.4 - 25.1 \textit{pp} in F1 score across different methods, indicating that the approach is not tied to a specific model architecture.
-Due to space limitations, the full results are provided in the repository.
+The results show consistent improvements of 5.4-25.1 \textit{pp} in F1 score across different methods, indicating that the approach is not tied to a specific model architecture.
+The full results are provided in the repository.
 Third, while \method relies on uncertainty labels, obtaining such labels in practice is not a fundamental barrier.
-Uncertainty can be automatically annotated using domain-specific rules~\cite{superialist}.
-For example, a flight window can be flagged as uncertain if the heading angle changes frequently within a short time period, indicating unstable navigation.
-Consequently, existing safety-monitoring datasets can be readily extended with uncertainty labels using similar rule-based procedures.
+In principle, uncertainty annotation for other datasets can be conducted using the visual labelling tool developed by Khatiri et al.~\cite{superialist}.
+However, doing so may require dataset-specific adaptations, such as parsing from different flight log formats, aligning obstacle information with trajectories, and revalidating the annotation protocol.
+Such adaptation and relabelling are beyond the scope of this work, as our focus is to investigate the uncertainty-safety correlation and how uncertainty is leveraged to rebalance imbalanced data.